osisoft/AVEVA-Adapter-BACnet-Docs/content/pi-adapter-for-bacnet-overview/pi-adapter-for-bacnet-principles-of-operation.md

 ## Data collection

 The BACnet adapter collects time-series data from selected objects on BACnet devices.
-The adapter supports both polling and COV (Change of Value, unsolicited subscription) data collection modes, as defined by the BACnet specification.
+The adapter supports both polling and Change of Value (COV, unsolicited subscription) data collection modes, as defined by the BACnet specification.

 ### Object types and data types